IEEE-NITK/Return_Of_The_Snake/README.md

 ![Nexys_4](https://github.com/user-attachments/assets/4f43fb8a-8bf2-4b65-8722-49e64d609c1b)
 ![Nexys4_features](https://github.com/user-attachments/assets/ad05c96c-bdc0-4833-b186-0fd888db0f06)

 *Figure: Nexys4 DDR Artix-7 FPGA Board and its features*

 ### Utilized Hardware Components

 #### 🔘 Pushbuttons (`BTNU`, `BTND`, `BTNL`, `BTNR`)
-Used for directional control of the snake.
-Connected to input pins specified in the board's constraint file.
-Debouncing and edge detection logic ensure reliable movement.
+These directional pushbuttons are used to control the snake’s movement.
+They are connected to dedicated input pins on the FPGA, as specified in the board's constraints file.
+The Verilog design includes edge detection and debouncing logic to ensure clean signal transitions for directional changes.

 #### 🔀 Switches (`SW0`)
-Acts as a system reset.
-It reinitializes game parameters like score, snake length, and apple position.
-Monitored by the top-level module to trigger a synchronous reset.
+Switch SW0 is configured as a system reset control.
+It is used to reinitialize the game state, including score, snake length, and apple position.
+This switch is directly monitored by the top-level control module and triggers a synchronous reset when asserted.

 #### 🎮 VGA Output (`J15–P17`)
-Outputs video using a 12-bit color interface (4 bits each for R, G, B), along with horizontal and vertical sync (HSYNC, VSYNC).
-The VGA controller renders the game in **640×480 @ 60 Hz** resolution.
+The VGA interface on the Nexys4 DDR board provides a 12-bit color output (4 bits per R, G, and B channel), along with HSYNC and VSYNC signals.
+The Verilog VGA controller module drives these outputs, producing a 640×480 resolution display at 60 Hz refresh rate.
+The timing parameters follow standard VGA protocol and are implemented using horizontal and vertical counters.

-![VGA display controller block diagram](https://github.com/user-attachments/assets/a3ac16d9-f2f7-434d-9380-99edeff083ec) *Figure: VGA display controller block diagram*
+![VGA display controller block diagram](https://github.com/user-attachments/assets/a3ac16d9-f2f7-434d-9380-99edeff083ec)

+*Figure: VGA display controller block diagram*

 ![Signal timings for a 640-pixel by 480 row display using a 25MHz pixel clock and 60Hz vertical refresh](https://github.com/user-attachments/assets/177ebda2-84b7-4b2b-8395-35d5c07180d0)

 *Figure: Signal timings for a 640-pixel by 480 row display using a 25MHz pixel clock and 60Hz vertical refresh*

 ![VGA Horizontal Synchronization](https://github.com/user-attachments/assets/14f3c0a2-d303-468c-9adf-15c5920114e7)

 *Figure: VGA Horizontal Synchronization*

 #### 🧮 7-Segment Display (`AN0–AN7`)